What It Is:

 Coronaviruses are one of several types of viruses that cause colds and other respiratory infections.

-MERS is a respiratory virus and symptoms can be severe.
+MERS is a respiratory illness and symptoms can be severe.
 They may include:

 - Shortness of breath

 Like many respiratory illnesses, people that have chronic health problems or suppressed immune systems may be at higher risk for infection and/or death from the virus.

 Because these symptoms are so similar to those of many other respiratory illnesses such as the common cold and influenza, be sure to talk to your health care provider if you have traveled in a part of the world where MERS has been found and you experience these symptoms.